 Notes

 Yield: Makes 24 2-inch bars.
+They can also be cut smaller or larger as needed.

 To store: Once cooled, place these cookie bars in an airtight container.
 They should keep at room temperature for up to 2 days.
 You can also refrigerate them to add a few more days to their shelf life, but just make extra sure the container is airtight.
 Bring the bars to room temperature before serving.